 Training champions is only the first step; their impact comes from integrating fire safety into daily workplace culture.
 Businesses can support this by:

 By giving champions a visible and active role, you reinforce the message that fire safety is everyone’s responsibility.
+You might also consider creating fire safety champions as a formal development opportunity for staff looking to take on more responsibility.

 Even the most enthusiastic champion needs support, which means ensuring your workplace is equipped with the right fire safety tools and systems.
 Champions can only be effective if alarms, extinguishers, and emergency lighting are maintained and functioning.
+It is also beneficial to consider how fire alarm monitoring provides an extra layer of 24/7 protection that complements your team’s efforts.

 BusinessWatch specialises in designing, installing, and maintaining bespoke fire safety systems that provide complete peace of mind.
 By combining robust infrastructure with employee-led initiatives, organisations create a strong line of defence against fire risks.